By the end of this section, you will be able to:

-The events of 1741 in New York City illustrate the racial divide in British America, where panic among whites spurred great violence against and repression of the feared slave population.
-In the end, the Conspiracy Trials furthered white dominance and power over enslaved New Yorkers.
+The events of 1741 in New York City illustrate the racial divide in British America, where panic among Whites spurred great violence against and repression of the feared enslaved population.
+In the end, the Conspiracy Trials furthered White dominance and power over enslaved New Yorkers.

 View the map of New York in the 1740s at the New York Public Library’s digital gallery, which allows you to zoom in and see specific events.
 Look closely at numbers 55 and 56 just north of the city limits to see illustrations depicting the executions.